tarnfeld/PestyLabels/README.md

 #PestyLabels
 PestyLabels is a little work in progress jQuery plugin for adding placeholder labels to your input fields, similar to the way me.com does.
-The labels stay inside the field once you click and only disappear when you start typing.

-**Please do contribute if you feel you can improve my Javascript, or how this works!**
+##Development
+Work is happening on the **develop** branch, please commit to the development branch if you have any suggestions, thanks.